Updated: Mar 17

 Instead, the system and infrastructure is in place for sustainable recycling of plastic.
 Care can be taken in the design stage to make it as easy as possible to recycle at the end of its long life.
 Finally, using recycled material for the manufacture sets an example of not creating more plastic and increasing demand for recycled plastics.

-Manufacturing from 100% recycled material will likely cause challenges through imperfections in finish.
+Manufacturing with recycled material will likely cause challenges through imperfections in finish.
 I believe this is something we will have to overcome with better QA and finding the right manufacturer to work with.
 However, it is non-negotiable.

 We can't keep making more plastic.